First Last Email *

 We recommend you bring a stool sample every year to check for intestinal parasites

-We highly recommend your pet be on prevention year-round his/her entire life.
-We have topical prevention that is given once monthly.
+Your pet should be on prevention year-round his/her entire life.
+We have oral and topical prevention that is given once monthly.
 For those owners who prefer not to give a monthly preventative, we have ProHeart injectable which can last 6 or 12 months.

-We recommend flea & tick prevention for your cat if you choose to not use the above heartworm prevention.
+We recommend flea & tick prevention and have several products for your dog.

-Please indicate a 12-month supply or note the quantity of flea and tick prevention you would like dispensed for your cat.
+Please note the quantity of flea and tick prevention you would like dispensed for your dog.
 Wellness Bloodwork

 In addition to yearly heartworm testing, we also recommend having yearly bloodwork done on your pet to look for underlying disease such as liver, kidney, thyroid, and tick-borne disease screening and a complete blood count.
-Cats are experts at hiding symptoms of disease.
-Our lab offers a cost-savings profile which will screen your pet for all of these.
+Since we are already drawing blood for your pet’s heartworm test, our lab offers a cost-savings profile which will screen your pet for all of these (including the heartworm test).